This article, which is long by necessity, explains how to harness Newcreate at work and in your everyday life.

 Establishing new ways of working?

-If your create-the-new project is aimed at establishing new ways of working, you need to consider your approach very carefully.
+If your Now-to-New project is aimed at establishing new ways of working, you need to consider your approach very carefully.

 Geoff Marlow, who helps business leaders create cultures of innovation, agility and adaptiveness, writes that Joan Lancourt, Ed Nevis and Helen Vassallo conducted research enabling them to identify seven channels through which people pick up various clues, cues, signs and signals, and consequently infer the culture of the organisation that employs them.
 The research is discussed in Lancourt, Nevis and Vassallo’s book, Intentional Revolutions: A Seven-Point Strategy for Transforming Organizations (1996).